divelz/PyQt5-Math/Readme.md

 # PyQt5-Math
 Project #5 with Python - PyQt5.
-Practica tu rapidez mental de operaciones basicas de la aritmetica.
+Practice your mental speed of basic arithmetic operations.

-Aplicacion de usuario en PyQt5 con Operaciones basicas de la aritmetica para mejorar en la veloccidad de respuesta de operaciones basicas como sumas, restas y multiplicaciones.
+User application in PyQt5 with basic arithmetic operations to improve the response speed of basic operations such as addition, subtraction and multiplication.

 **Image**